-MEO has Commonwealth environmental approvals to construct, install and operate two stand-alone world scale 1.75 Mta methanol plants collectively referred to as the Tassie Shoal Methanol Project (TSMP) and a single 3 Mta LNG plant known as the Timor Sea LNG Project (TSLNGP) on Tassie Shoal, an area of shallow water in the Australian waters of the Timor Sea approximately 275 km north-west of Darwin, Northern Territory.
-The Tassie Shoal projects can cater for a range of gas qualities and are designed to share infrastructure and logistic support systems and benefit from a number of production process synergies.
-Environmental Approvals in the case of the methanol project are valid until 2052, while the LNG project approvals are scheduled for review in 2017.
+MEO has Australian Government environmental approvals to construct, install and operate two stand-alone world scale 1.75 Mta methanol plants collectively referred to as the Tassie Shoal Methanol Project (TSMP) and a single 3 Mta LNG plant known as the Tassie Shoal LNG Project (TSLNG) on Tassie Shoal, an area of shallow water in the Australian waters of the Timor Sea approximately 275 km north-west of Darwin, Northern Territory.
+Environmental Approvals are valid until 2052.